 - Let It Be Between them and God

 - Celebrate Progress

 It’s because this area took such a long time for me to come to a true understanding of in my own faith walk and that I still find myself struggling with unfortunately on the regular (especially in regards to the demonstrating daily to my children) with this virtue that I knew this was another area in this journey to giggle more that God wanted for my family this summer and also in this blog series.
-I must be better in this area and it is because I need the visual reminder this week maybe more that any other, that I have again included printable decorative PDF’s for each virtue with a quote that I have found either in the book “In This House We Will Giggle” or elsewhere to encourage me each week as well.
-This weeks quote jumped of the page at me again and is in this weeks title image also.
+I must be better in this area and it is because I need the visual reminder this week maybe more than any other, that I have again included printable decorative PDF’s for each virtue with a quote that I have found either in the book “In This House We Will Giggle” or elsewhere to encourage me each week as well.
+This weeks quote jumped off the page at me again and is in this weeks title image also.
 I will be printing it for my office also so I can reference it easily & regularly.
 Forgiveness-quote for inspiration

 Each week I am going to share with you my “Weekly Outline” for each new Virtue and the PDF’s for the printables that I created and intend to use with my children for this 12 Weeks of Virtue Challenge.

 Sunday – Introduce FORGIVENESS Virtue & the Memory Verse for the week & explain the Weekly Activity (the weekly activity alone is a great reason to order or buy the book).
-For each chapter there is a two page Activity Idea detailed and explained.
-This weeks activity is Our Family Cross and it’s a very creative way to illustrate Christ’s sacrifice on the Cross and once again I recommend you pick up the book “In This House We Will Giggle” by Courtney DeFeo to get the full two page Activity Instructions & explanation!
+For each chapter, there is a two-page Activity Idea detailed and explained.
+This weeks activity is Our Family Cross and it’s a very creative way to illustrate Christ’s sacrifice on the Cross and once again I recommend you pick up the book “In This House We Will Giggle” by Courtney DeFeo to get the full two-page Activity Instructions & explanation!

 Memory Verse: Be kind and compassionate to one another, forgiving each other, just as in Christ God forgave you.
 Ephesians 4:32